List of Kikai Sentai Zenkaiger characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Zenkai Red

 Zenkai Red (ゼンカイレッド, Zenkai Reddo) is a mysterious unnamed man who wants to replace Kaito as the Zenkaigers' leader.
 He was given a Geartlinger and a Sentai Gear by Normal Warumono World, who sought to use him as a pawn in an attempt to break up the Zenkaigers.
 After helping them defeat Normal Warumono World, Zenkai Red tells the Zenkaigers he will reveal his real name once he becomes their leader before leaving.
 He appears exclusively in the web-exclusive series Kikai Sentai Zenkaiger Spin-Off: Zenkai Red Great Introduction!.

 The mysterious man can transform into the "Red Power" (レッドのパワー, Reddo no Pawā), Zenkai Red.
 Unlike the primary Zenkaigers, he is capable of generating an energy blade from his Geartlinger that can be used as a bayonet, though he is over-reliant on his powers in combat due to being physically weaker than them.

 Zenkai Red is portrayed by Daiki Ise (伊勢 大貴, Ise Daiki).